Aarception/Mo-information-security-portfolio/README.md

 I am going to break habit to contextual cost and responsibility,

     Cost: The immediate (🚫 rolling) financial cost is $1.5B
-    Responsibility: Containment or Board Notice that createes instantaneous derivative suit exposure
+    Responsibility: Containment or Board Notice that risks instantaneous derivative suit exposure

 I don't want anything from you, neither a job nor a single dollar and all my offers of contribution have already been rejected without even the dignity of consideration.
 I have nothing to lose.